MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-setup.md

 The **Intercompany Chart of Accounts** page is filled with new or edited G/L account lines according to the intercompany chart of accounts in the file.
 Any existing, unrelated lines on the page remain unchanged.

-## <a name="map-the-intercompany-chart-of-accounts-to-your-companys-chart-of-accounts"></a>Map the intercompany chart of accounts to your company's chart of accounts
+## Map the intercompany chart of accounts to your company's chart of accounts

 When you've defined or imported the intercompany chart of accounts, map each intercompany account with one of your accounts.
 On the **Intercompany Chart of Accounts** page, you specify how intercompany G/L accounts on incoming transactions map to G/L accounts from your company's chart of accounts.